dotnet/wcf/Documentation/building/cross-platform-testing.md

    From the root of your CoreCLR enlistment on Linux, run `./build.sh Release` in order to build.

-2. A coresponding version of mscorlib.dll, built on Windows but targeting Linux.
+2. A corresponding version of mscorlib.dll, built on Windows but targeting Linux.
 This can be produced by running `build.cmd linuxmscorlib Release` from a CoreCLR enlistment on Windows.
 Remember that the runtime and mscorlib are tightly coupled with respect to object sizes and layout so you need to ensure